Stephen (song)

-"Stephen" is a song by American recording artist and songwriter Kesha, taken from her debut studio album, Animal (2010).
+"Stephen" is a song by American singer and songwriter Kesha, taken from her debut studio album, Animal (2010).
 The song was written by Kesha in collaboration with David Gamson, Pebe Sebert, and Oliver Leiber.
 It was produced by Gamson with additional production by Leiber.
 The song's instrumentation was by Gamson, with the exception of the accordion, which was played by Kesha.
 Kesha wrote the song about a boy that she had been stalking and who had refused to call the singer.

 Musically, "Stephen" is a dance-pop ballad that incorporates elements of country music.
 The song received some positive reviews from music critics upon its release.
 After the release of Animal for download, "Stephen" charted on the lower regions of the South Korea Gaon International Chart.
 A music video for the song was released on the repackaging of the singer's debut album, Animal + Cannibal.

 Writing and inspiration

 "Stephen" was written by Kesha Sebert, in collaboration with her mother Pebe Sebert, David Gamson, and Oliver Leiber.
 The song was produced by Gamson with additional production by Leiber.
 Gamson played all the instruments on the song, with the exception of the accordion, which was performed by Kesha.
 The song's recording was commenced at ACME Recording, Long Island, California, and at Ollywood Studios, Hollywood, California, by Gamson.
 Kesha told Rolling Stone that "Stephen" was one of her favorite tracks on the album.
 She explained that the song stemmed from her experiences with a man that she had been "stalking since [she] was 15."
 It was written when the singer was sixteen, in collaboration with her mother.
 She found David Gamson to produce the song.
 "He does all the keyboard stuff, he's amazing, a crazy cynical genius guy, and he liked my voice and my thing, and I really liked his thing, so we decided to work together" she explained.

 Kesha was inspired to write the song after continual rejection from the protagonist in the song, Stephen, who refused to call the singer.
 She told MTV "I wrote [it] about this guy that I've been stalking since I was, like, 15, but he's a total loser, so I don't want to glorify him in any way, but I'm really excited for the song."
 In February 2010, after the release of the song, Stephen attended one of the singer's concerts.
 Speaking to Total Access on 96.4FM The Wave, the singer recalled the experience saying "he came to see my show at this huge gay bar in New York and it was totally off the chain.
 He gets up on stage, takes all his clothes off except his underwear and starts making out with a tranny.
 I was like, 'Wait a minute, have I been barking up the wrong genre of tree?